Ivan-Garcia-S/NBA_MIP_Predictor/README.md

 - **Feature Engineering:** Improve feature selection by focusing on players' full career arcs, team dynamics, and narrative-driven factors.

 ## Inspiration
 - This project was inspired by an NBA MVP prediction model initially developed by Gabriel Pastorello here: https://towardsdatascience.com/predicting-the-nba-mvp-with-machine-learning-c3e5b755f42e.
-His work on using machine learning to predict NBA MVP winners was pivotal in shaping the approach and methodology used in this WNBA MVP model.
+His work on using machine learning to predict NBA MVP winners was pivotal in shaping the approach and methodology used in this NBA MIP model.

 ---